VielenDanke/micro-docs/en/hello.md

 ## Proto

 Micro does not oblige to use protobuf.
-For better experience in communication between microservices (client - server) strongly recommended to use .proto files.
-It insures developers on a both sides they are using the same generated .proto structures and services.
+For better experience in communication between microservices (client -

 Usually .proto files located in the directory of the project.
 If amount of services which are using .proto file are growing up, the best way to share .proto files is using any of storage (github, gitlab etc.).